scerioli/Global-Preferences-Survey/Article/Article.md

 The data reveals a positive correlation of gender differences in preferences with GDP p/c and with the gender equality of the countries, thus favoring the hypothesis that predicts the increase of the differences as women and men obtain sufficient access to the resources to develop and express their intrinsic preferences independently.

+## Think about how to separate critics from introduction

+## Think how to include PCA / composite index critics & plot

 Our analysis starts with questioning the fact that, throughout the study, the authors construct and use a joint measure of gender equality of different countries, coming from different sources (see also the Appendix), providing little to no discussion about the reason in doing so.
 This is seen as a critical point, since some of the indicators used, such as WEF Global Gender Gap and UNDP Gender Inequality Index are far from being a complete representation of gender inequality, and were heavily criticized by many authors [@SK; @AS; @Permanyer].
 To summarise some of the main critics to them: The Gender Inequality Index from the UNDP is very highly related to the economic development, as it includes reproductive health indicators that can penalize less-developed countries, and it has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere.
 The WEF Global Gender Gap has a total of fourteen sub-indexes (some of them being the same as for the UNDP GII) where a cap to 1 is applied for those countries where the ratio is higher than 1.
 This means that countries treating equally men and women are ranked the same as countries disfavoring men.

 In this work, we first replicated the article analysis step by step, challenged by the fact that most of the data were either not available anymore, or could not be provided for free (see Appendix, Section 2, "Data Collection, Cleaning, and Standardization").
 We found similar results to the original article, even though some differences have been found of which the source is not clearly understood.

 We then extended the replication with two different approaches:

-1. We questioned the normality of the data and thus, after a check on the individual-level data, we applied a robust linear regression instead of the OLS used by the original authors;

-2. We questioned the gender equality indicator(s) used in the original article and proposed a different one, the Gender Development Index, proposed by @SK in his research and recently introduced by the UNDP.
+1. We questioned the gender equality indicator(s) used in the original article and proposed a different one, the Gender Development Index, proposed by @SK in his research and recently introduced by the UNDP.
 This index is simply the ratio of the Human Development Index calculated for female divided by the one calculated for male.
-We added the analysis of this index in the same way as we analysed the other singular indexes.
+We added the analysis of this index in the same way as we analysed the other singular indexes;

+2. We questioned the normality of the data and thus, after a check on the individual-level data, we applied a robust linear regression instead of the OLS used by the original authors.

 [How PCA correlates with other components?
 Table for components?
 Plot PCA?
 PC1 explained variance 0.4, "Tools for Composite Indicators Building ", "Handbook on Constructing Composite Indicators".
 Check linearity.
 "The Use of Discrete Data in PCA: Theory, Simulations, and Applications to Socioeconomic Indices".
 PCA on descrete data, PCA ordinal data]